Skip to content

 Different forms of integration

 The above described integration of the Google Tag Manager is just exemplary.
-There are more ways to integrate it into your websites, especially by separating or using different commands (refer to the standard integration for all available commands).
+There are more ways to integrate it on your websites, especially by separating or using different commands (refer to the standard integration for all available commands).

 1